yatw/ScrapeEverything/README.md

 # ScrapeEverything

 RESTful API that takes in an url input and return the scraped html text of the page (include the JavaScript rendered html that don't get parsed directly)

+## About the project

 #### Ambition

-This API is meant to be consumed by other programs, especially those rely on JavaScript dynamically generated content
+There are many third party libraries that scrape html data of a website, but most are incapable of scraping JavaScript dynamically generated content.
+This API is meant to solve this problem and simplify the process to "given a url return html as string"

 #### Technologies